 Fun Facts About Baseball: The Great American and Japanese Pastime – Part I

 I started this post a few months ago, watching the end of the 4th game of the Japan “Climax” Baseball series on TV, after having watched a one-sided first World Series game earlier in the day.
 The “Climax” Series pits the playoff winners of the Pacific and Central leagues, and is the Japanese equivalent of the World Series in North America.
 Seeing both series played on the same day, I’m vividly reminded of the differences of and around the exact same game, played in two different countries.
 It is a wonderful insight into both American and Japanese culture.
-For any fan of the great American pastime visiting Japan during baseball season (March to October), catching a game here is a must.
+For any fan of the great American pastime who travel to Japan during baseball season (March to October), catching a game here is a must.

 Let’s start with the similarities.